keptn/lifecycle-toolkit/docs/docs/use-cases/day-2-operations.md

 in their [workloads](https://kubernetes.io/docs/concepts/workloads/).

-When this changes, Keptn interprets a change as a new version and thus re-runs the pre- and post-tasks and evaluations for the application.
+When this changes, Keptn interprets a change as a new version and thus re-runs the pre- and post-tasks and evaluations for the application also together with promotion tasks if the previous phases succeeded.

 If the version label/annotation does not change, Keptn does not consider a change of a [workload](https://kubernetes.io/docs/concepts/workloads/) configuration to be an update,